-With tax season rapidly approaching April 15 never seems far off many Americans will scramble to get all of their financial information and documentation in one place.
-It can be a difficult process, but the earlier you have your fiscal documentation in order, the easier it is to file taxes and avoid any potential problems.
-Prepping early in the year also gives you extra time to review you paperwork and avoid errors that might have slipped through.
+With tax season rapidly approaching, April 15 never seems far off.
+Many Americans rush to get all their financial information and documentation together.
+It can be a challenging process, but the earlier you have your fiscal documentation in order, the easier it is to file taxes and avoid any potential problems.
+Prepping early in the year also gives you more time to review your paperwork and avoid errors that might have been missed.

-Here are a few additional tips for you to consider when filing your taxes:
+Here are a few additional tips to consider when filing your taxes:

 If you've made purchases for work that weren't reimbursed by your employer, you may be able to deduct those costs on your tax return.
-This is especially true for self-employed workers who can possibly deduct meals, mileage, supplies and other items.
+This is especially true for self-employed workers who might be able to deduct meals, mileage, supplies, and other items.

-It's also important to keep track of any charitable donations.
+Charitable donations are also important to keep track of.
 The IRS offers tax deductions for donated goods, but requires detailed receipts of such transactions.
-For those who have donated, Investopedia recommends collecting charitable receipts as soon as possible to avoid any problems with the April 15 tax deadline.
-Depending on the charity, it could take an extended period of time for the organization to provide you with those receipts.
+For those who have donated, it’s a good idea to collect charitable receipts as soon as possible to avoid problems with the April 15 tax deadline.
+Depending on the charity, it could be timely for the organization to provide you with those receipts.

 *Consult your professional tax advisor for details